Wulu

 Ethnic groups and languages: Belle/‘Jur Bel(i)’, Bongo

-IPC Food Security: November 2022 – Crisis (Phase 3); IPC Projections: December to March 2023 – Crisis (Phase 3); April to July 2023 – Crisis (Phase 3)
+IPC Food Security: November 2024 – Crisis (Phase 3); IPC Projections: December to March 2025 – Crisis (Phase 3); April to July 2025 – Crisis (Phase 3)

 Wulu County is located in Lakes State and is the largest county in Lakes.
 It borders Cueibet County to the north, Rumbek Centre and Rumbek East Counties to the north-east, Yirol West County to the east.
 It also borders Warrap State (Tonj South County) to the north-west and Western Equatoria State to the west, south and south-east.
 The Gulnam and Roah rivers flow through the county.

 The county is classified as belonging to the ironstone plateau agro-pastoral livelihood zone, which is characterized by open savannah woodlands.
 The sandy-clay soil is considered moderately fertile and supports production of a variety of crops.
-The peoples of Wulu County Lakes State predominantly practice agriculture and fishing, with many households also supplement their livelihoods by raising animals (such as goats, sheep and poultry).
+The peoples of Wulu County Lakes State predominantly practice agriculture and fishing, with many households also supplementing their livelihoods by raising animals (such as goats, sheep and poultry).
 While the Belle and Bongo are the majority within the county, they are minorities within Lakes States.
 An estimated 80% of households engaged in agriculture in Wulu County in 2018 (FAO/WFP 2018).
 This remains the case in figures from 2021 (FAO/WFP 2022).
 Gross cereal yields for Wulu County were at 1.3 tonnes per hectare in 2021 and 2022 (FAO/WFP 2023).
 Communities also practice beekeeping and are providers of honey to residents of Lakes State and some neighbouring communities, with some honey also exported to urban areas of the country.
 Crops cultivated include sorghum, millet, cow peas, green gram, groundnut and sweet potatoes.
 In some regions, pumpkin, maize and cassava are also grown on a limited scale.

 Honey is a unique local product, which residents harvest three times a year, in March, June and August/September.
 Within the Belle community, the number of beehives owned by a household is an indicator of its wealth.
 Poor households may own between 5-10 beehives, while households owning 150-300 are considered wealthy (UNMISS 2018).
 Beekeeping requires little startup capital and has both direct benefits (in the form of honey and beeswax cash crops), as well as indirect benefits from pollination.